 National Prescription Drug Take Back Day

-Simply drive up, and drop off your medications.
+At the Drug Take Back event, simply drive up, and drop off your medications.
 You can even stay in the comfort of your car; roll down your window, and hand your bag of medications to an officer.

 liquid medications in leak-proof containers

 medicated ointment, lotion, or drops

 Blood sugar equipment